Name: Basak Yanar

 Current Job: Instructor, Centre for Executive and Professional Education, Odette School of Business, University of Windsor

 I was always a scholarly child.
-I loved reading and learning, so I knew I was going to be something to involved both but I wasn’t sure what.
-In my early teens I became interested in psychology.
-I loved understanding why people do what they do, so I wanted to combine that with my interests in reading and writing.
-This made me realize that academia would be a good idea, even though I wasn’t sure exactly what I wanted to do.
+I loved reading and learning, so I knew I wanted to do something that involved both but I wasn’t sure what.
+As a teenager I became very interested in psychology.
+I loved understanding why people do what they do, so I wanted to combine that curiosity with my interest in learning, reading and writing — which made me think that academia could be a good career for me, even though I wasn’t sure exactly what I wanted to do.

-As I mentioned, I’m really interested in people’s lives and why people do certain things.
-What led me to career development, was during my PhD at the University of Toronto I attended a seminar by one of the faculty on career development.
-This was my first time looking at careers from the perspective of the modern world and what careers currently look like.
-It led me to think about career from the perspective of the owner.
-I remember sitting in that seminar being fascinated by these new ideas, because before that I only thought about career as getting a job, but this opened up a new world of the perspective of a career for me, which led me to do research on that.
+During my PhD at the University of Toronto, I attended a seminar on career development by one of our faculty.
+It was my first time looking at the evolution of careers in the modern world and what careers currently look like.
+I remember sitting in that seminar being fascinated, because before that I only thought about career as getting a job.
+It opened up a new perspective of a career for me, which led me to do research on careers.

-I don’t quite remember how I found CERIC and GSEP.
-I think it was through my research I stumbled upon the organization.
-I got in contact with CERIC’s Marilyn Van Norman, who was great, very warm and very helpful.
-She introduced the GSEP program to me and asked if I would be interested in presenting at Cannexus, which was a fantastic opportunity.
-Going to Cannexus really helped me as a PhD student focused on research learn more about the field and meet career practitioners.
-It really helped me expand my network, I’ve met several different professionals through Cannexus.
-It’s helped me understand more about the field and meet with other students.
-The GSEP program helped give me confidence in the sense that there’s an organization, CERIC, that really cares about the career development field and students who are studying in the field.
-Cannexus introduces you to a whole new and wide world of career development, which was very helpful for me.
-I have continued to attend Cannexus and meet contacts and expand my network.
-It was a great platform to learn.
+It was through my research I stumbled upon CERIC and GSEP.
+I got in contact with CERIC’s Marilyn Van Norman, who was wonderful; very warm and very helpful.
+She introduced me to the GSEP program and asked if I would be interested in presenting at Cannexus.
+Going to the conference really helped me to learn more about the career development field.
+It’s great to know that there’s an organization that really cares about students who are studying in the field.
+It’s a wonderful platform from which to learn.
 Through GSEP I was also able to give feedback and be part of the task force for the new ContactPoint website.
-The task force also again allowed me to work with individuals in this field, and people who came from diverse backgrounds.
+The task force again allowed me to work with individuals in this field, and people who came from diverse backgrounds.
 GSEP helped me become part of these interesting things and to learn and contribute to the field.

-I think one thing I’ve learned is career is more of a personal perception.
-Talking to people as part of my research and now with my online counselling I’ve learned that careers don’t make sense at the time or when you’re in the midst of a career transition – careers only make sense when you look back at them.
-At a point in time you don’t know how your decisions are going to play into your career as a whole or why things happen like they do – but when you look back you can see your career as a whole and see the whole way it played out.
-Career is an adventure that evolves in ways we can’t really anticipate and you might only realize that at the end of your career.
-And at the same time, I now see how much career is related to other parts of your life.
-You can’t really separate your career from your life – it’s a centrality.
-I was also surprised by how diverse and broad this field is.
-There are so many people and it’s so broad and there’s so much to explore.
-I think that’s really fascinating.
+I think one thing I’ve learned is that career is more of a personal perception.
+Talking to people as part of my research and now with my online counselling I’ve learned that careers don’t make much sense when you’re in the midst of a career transition – they usually only make sense when you look back at your trajectory.
+At a point in time you don’t know how your decisions are going to play into your career as a whole or why things happen like they do – but when you look back you can see your career as a whole and see the way it played out.
+Career is an adventure that evolves in ways we can’t really anticipate, and you might only realize that at the end of your career.
+At the same time, I now see how much one’s career is related to other parts of their life.
+You can’t really separate your career from your life.